jts272/pp3-lidl-bake-mate/README.md

  can confirm their entries in subsections, rather than having to submit values for the full list of 30+ lines before reviewing.
 This reflects the concept of [chunking](https://en.wikipedia.org/wiki/Chunking_(psychology)) in psychology.
+ I made this design choice to aid UX goals.

 At the end of each subsection, the user is presented with their inputs per line.
  They are given the choice to confirm that their entries are correct, by which